iamrajiv/LocaleLoom/README.md

 ## Available Cities

-- **[Bengaluru](cities/bengaluru/transport.md)**: Explore India's Silicon Valley
+#### Bengaluru (ಬೆಂಗಳೂರು)

 ## How to Use

 - Browse the `cities/` folder for your destination of interest
-- Each topic is contained in a separate `.md` file for easy reading and sharing
+- Each topic is contained in a separate `.mdx` file for easy reading and sharing
-- Use the travel-tips section when planning a visit or vacation
+- Use the travel guide section when planning a visit or vacation

 ## Why LocaleLoom?